Brookline Early Education Consortium

 Educators from the five selected programs will receive on-site PD, coaching, and debriefing sessions, helping them implement and refine best practices in real time.

-The study will track participating children through kindergarten and beyond to measure the impact of the professional development on children’s learning and the outcomes for students long-term.
+The project will track participating children’s growth to measure the impact of professional development on children’s learning.

-Data collected will shape future policy and practice to better serve children and families.
+Learning assessment data collected will shape future educator practice and strengthen our program to better serve children and families.

 Get Involved!